CalvinRodo/Resume/resume.md

 >- Application Monitoring
 >- Sustained Compliance on Web Accessibility Standards for the Internet (SCWASI)
 - Introduced Automated Unit Testing
-- Refactored and Rewrote the Record of Employment website from an ASP.Net WebForms application written in Visual Basic to an ASP.Net MVC Web Application written in C#
+- Refactored and rewrote the Record of Employment website from an ASP.Net WebForms application written in Visual Basic to an ASP.Net MVC Web Application written in C#
 - Rewrote ROEWebs Intranet facing APIs in WCF
 - Rewrote ROEWebs Internet facing APIs in WebAPI (Restful)